Christmas in New York at the Palace Theatre

 However, the rest of the cast were disappointing.
 After hearing one too many watered down versions of favourites such as Santa Baby and Have Yourself A Merry Little Christmas, we left feeling underwhelmed rather than inspired.

-Christmas in New York was on at the Palace Theatre on 9th December, for further information visit here.
+Christmas in New York was at the Palace Theatre on 9th December 2013.
+For further information visit the show’s website here.